vmurillo/jigsawFandango/game-02/readme.md

 ## Challenge

 You are required to design an architecture using design patterns that allow YOLO to find out when WTF is having trouble processing requests.
-Ideally, this design should be able to avoid issuing calls to WTF until WTF is available again.
+Ideally, this architecture should let YOLO know when to stop issuing calls to WTF until WTF is available again.